 You need a clear message.
 (And a clear message can only happen after you have assessed and researched the job market and prepared your marketing materials.)

-If managing job search were easy, you wouldn’t need a sherpa to guide you through the process.
+If planning and managing your job search were easy, you wouldn’t need a sherpa to guide you through the process.
 Sherpa-ing is what I do.

 Hannah Morgan speaks and writes about job search and career strategies.
 She founded CareerSherpa.net to educate professionals on how to maneuver through today’s job search process.
 Hannah was nominated as a LinkedIn Top Voice in Job Search and Careers and is a regular contributor to US News & World Report.
 She has been quoted by media outlets, including Forbes, USA Today, Money Magazine, Huffington Post, as well as many other publications.
 She is also author of The Infographic Resume and co-author of Social Networking for Business Success.